Queue automaton

-A queue machine, queue automaton, or pullup automaton (PUA) is a finite state machine with the ability to store and retrieve data from an infinite-memory queue.
-It is a model of computation equivalent to a Turing machine, and therefore it can process the same class of formal languages.
+A queue machine, queue automaton, or pullup automaton (PUA) is a finite-state machine with the ability to store and retrieve data from an infinite-memory queue.
+Its design is similar to a pushdown automaton but differs by replacing the stack with this queue.
+A queue machine is a model of computation equivalent to a Turing machine, and therefore it can process the same class of formal languages.